galaxyproject/training-material/topics/computational-chemistry/tutorials/zauberkugel/tutorial.md

 ## Ranking the predicted protein targets

 The resulting single alignment score file needs to be re-sorted according to the alignment metric, the Tversky index, i.e. the 10th column.
-This first task is performed with the Unix command-line utility `sort`.
 The pharmacophores of the ePharmaLib dataset were labeled according to the following three-component code *PDBID-hetID-UniprotEntryName*.
-Given that staurosporine (hetID: *STU*) appears in several PDB cocrystal structures (43 times in the sc-PDB dataset from which ePharmaLIb was built), we shall evaluate the predictions results by identifying the predicted proteins whereby the cocrystallized ligand is `STU`.
-This second task is performed with the Unix command-line utility `awk`.
+Given that staurosporine (hetID: *STU*) appears in several PDB cocrystal structures (43 times in the sc-PDB dataset from which ePharmaLib was built), we shall evaluate the predictions results by identifying the predicted proteins whereby the cocrystallized ligand is `STU`.

 > ### {% icon hands_on %} Hands-on 9: Sort Dataset
 >